seekerted/MiABSFD-TimeAndWeatherMod/README.md

 # MiABSFD Time and Weather Mod

-## Current Features
+## Features

-- **Day/Night cycle**.
-Time moves in the surface and in the Abyss.
+- **Time (Day/Night cycle)**.
+The in-game environment and background pictures change depending on the time.
+Time moves at a rate of 1 IRL second = 1 in-game minute.
 Time dilation is accounted for as well (time moves faster depending on how deep you are and where you're travelling to).
-The time dilation is felt when ascending.
+It is felt when ascending.

-## Todo Features

-- [ ] **Weather**
-- [ ] More time-based events, like surface people being asleep / present or not

-### Maybe Features

-- [ ] Add features in-game that take into account time, like sleeping to pass time in the Abyss.
+- **Weather**.
+Every so often the weather will turn bad and may cause rain, snow, etc. The chances of bad weather increases the higher whistle rank you are.

+Please note that time and weather are only added in as cosmetics.
+They do not affect anything gameplay wise besides making the game look cooler.
+Well, besides maybe traversing during the nighttime and/or harsh weather, which can be quite a challenge.
+I recommend getting helmets with a flashlight on them!

 > [!WARNING]
 > This mod is experimental and might cause your game to crash during gameplay.
 Please stock up on Mail Balloons and save regularly.